 And the World Health Organisation considers a healthy diet to be:

-- Unhealthy diet and lack of physical activity are leading global risks to health.
+- An unhealthy diet and lack of physical activity are leading global risks to health.

 - Healthy dietary practices start early in life – breastfeeding fosters healthy growth and improves cognitive development, and may have longer-term health benefits such as reducing the risk of becoming overweight or obese and developing NCDs later in life.